Scotts-Bots/Turtlebot-Path-Planner/assignment/README.md

-# Robotics-Assignment-2022
-A simulated surveillance turtle bot mapping and path planning project.
-Completed by Tristan Bookhan and Nico Jared Govindsamy in Early 2022.

-# INSTRUCTIONS
 If map.txt is not found in folder:
 1. In a normal python enviroment run ProcessMap.py and make sure test_mapUp2.png is there (this is required!), this will create map.txt.